Tofee/updog/README.md

 - New: Drop files only UI
 - Fix: Name arrows for ascending descending (normal UI)
 - Fix: Order files by name (lite UI)
+- logFile to dump info into
+- info to show in the webpage (like upload successful, or file deleted etc)